inaturalist/SeekReactNative/README.md

 2. Build locally to a device or simulator by running `npm run ios` or `npm run android`

 ## Manual Linking
 Most third-party libraries use autolinking as of [React Native 0.60.0](https://facebook.github.io/react-native/blog/2019/07/03/version-60#native-modules-are-now-autolinked).
 Any exceptions are listed in the `react-native.config.js` file.
-Currently, [react-native-inat-camera](https://github.com/inaturalist/react-native-inat-camera) on Android is manually linked.

 ## Tests
 We currently have three kinds of tests: